Security Analysis (book)

-Security Analysis is a book written by professors Benjamin Graham and David Dodd of Columbia Business School, which laid the intellectual foundation for what would later be called value investing.
-The first edition was published in 1934, shortly after the Wall Street crash and start of the Great Depression.
-Among other terms, Graham and Dodd coined the term margin of safety in Security Analysis.
+Security Analysis is a book written by Benjamin Graham and David Dodd.
+Both authors were professors at the Columbia Business School.
+The book laid the intellectual foundation for value investing.
+The first edition was published in 1934 at the start of the Great Depression.
+Graham and Dodd coined the term margin of safety in the book.

 History

 Security Analysis was published by McGraw-Hill, and written by David Dodd and Benjamin Graham in the early 1930s, when both authors taught at Columbia University's business school.
 Writes The New York Times, "it was intended as a common-sense guide for investors but turned out to be a thick textbook that went through five editions and sold more than 250,000 copies [by 1988]."
 Economist Irving Kahn was one of Graham's teaching assistants at Columbia University in the 1930s, and made research contributions to Graham's texts for Security Analysis.